jamulussoftware/jamulus/src/res/homepage/manual.md

 ![LEDs](led.png)

-The Delay status LED indicator shows the current audio delay status.
+These how the current audio delay status.
 If the light is green, the delay is perfect for a jam session.
 If the light is yellow, a session is still possible but it may be harder to play.
 If the light is red, the delay is too large for jamming.